trent-gill/new-student-advising/README.md

 * After clicking the above link, follow the instructions to claim your Brandon University ID.
 * Write down your Brandon University ID and password for use in Moodle and the online registration system.
 If you have already done this, proceed to Step 2.

-!
-It is important for you to claim your ID so you can login to Moodle, the online registration system, your BU email, and the student information system.
+<div class="alert alert-info" role="alert"><i class="fa fa-info-circle">It is important for you to claim your ID so you can login to Moodle, the online registration system, your BU email, and the student information system. </div>

 #### **2)	[Login to Moodle](http://moodle.brandonu.ca/) and register for the New Student Advising workshop using the enrolment key "newbustudent".**
 * Go to Moodle at [http://moodle.brandonu.ca/](http://moodle.brandonu.ca/) (Right-click to open this link in a new window or tab.)